devowlio/wp-react-starter/README.md

 <h1><p align="center">WordPress ReactJS Boilerplate :sparkling_heart:</p></h1>
-<p align="center">This WordPress plugin demonstrates how to setup a plugin that uses React and ES6 in a WordPress plugin.</p>
+<p align="center">This WordPress plugin demonstrates how to setup a plugin that uses React and ES6 in a WordPress plugin (_Frontend Widget, WordPress backend menu page_).</p>

 ---